Today we’re making a cement planter DIY that utilizes a plastic baseball straight from the dollar store!

 We hate to see anything go into landfill!
 So a few years ago when we changed all our lightbulbs from incandescent to LED, we kept the packaging.
 That’s because it doesn’t get recycled in our community and I knew I’d find a creative way to use it.
 Continue reading →

 I wouldn’t have guessed that a fire pit would top my list of favourite upcycles!
 It’s amazing what you can find kicked to the curb every week.
 As I walked down the street on this particular day, I spotted it in the distance.
 Continue reading →

 I have to say that hypertufa planter chairs are my all time favourite DIY upcycle project for the garden!
 What could be better than a ‘seat cushion’ made of succulents?
 Continue reading →

-Add unique style to your yard with these outside the box planter ideas!
+Add unique style around your yard and in your home with these 10 outside the box planter ideas!
 Continue reading →

 If you’re anything like us, you try to complete your inside renos during the winter months so you can enjoy the great outdoors once the good weather arrives.
 We just finished an accessible bathroom renovation for my Mom, so in this tutorial we’re showing you how to turn an unwanted bathroom light fixture into a planter for the garden.
 Continue reading →

 This milk paint DIY, my ‘partners in grime‘ planter, is a celebration of 16 years of DIY.

 I feel like we’ve come a long way since Hubs first raised his eyebrows when he helped me replace all the ‘perfectly good’ door knobs in my house soon after we met.
 The gentleman doth protest too much, methinks!
 It wasn’t until he agreed to help me install a little pond beside the front walkway that I realized Hubs really was a DIY wannabe.